 Quantum Mechanics II: PHYS 314

-This semester could potentially be another challenging one.
+This semester is going to be another challenging one.
 Look after yourself and those around you!
 This is a very stressful and difficult time for everyone, so please be compassionate with yourself and those around you, and look after yourself.
+Don't forget that Social Distancing doesn't have to mean Social Isolation!
 There are lot of good mental health resources available online, such as virusanxiety.com.

 Textbook: We will cover a wide variety of topics and no textbook covers them all.
 A lot of the material will come Griffiths and Schroeter's An Introduction to Quantum Mechanics (3rd edition).
 This was the textbook you used for PHYS 313, but it is only recommended, not required.
 I will post my lecture notes here each week.